Where to Watch the Sunset in San Francisco

 Head to Bernal Heights Park, adjacent to the Mission District at the southern end of the city.
 After a short hike to the park’s summit, you’ll be rewarded with a 360-degree vista—beautiful at any time of day but even lovelier under a cotton candy pink sky.
 On a clear evening, you can see all the way to the Golden Gate Bridge on one side and Bayview-Hunters Point on the other.
 There’s also a charming tree swing atop the hill, which you might recognize from its Instagram fame.

 One of San Francisco’s most picturesque beaches, Lands End is tucked behind the dramatic cliffs west of Lincoln Park and accessible via a hiking trail.
 The trek along the bluffs is gorgeous but steep, so make sure to wear sturdy shoes.
 The sight of the crashing waves, cypress hillsides and the Golden Gate Bridge against an electric sunset backdrop is unforgettable.
+Within walking distance of Lands End are the Sutro Bath ruins, a large and impressive structure that consisted of six saltwater pools and one freshwater pool.
+It was slated to be demolished in favor of condos, but before that could happen, the baths were destroyed by a fire.
+Today, the ruins are a testament to the vision of one San Franciscan and how he saw the city.

 Just south of Lands End is Ocean Beach, a classic California beach that stretches along the west side of the city.
 Its dreamy seaside views make it the ideal place to relax and watch the sun dip in into the Pacific, but don’t forget to glance back east and catch the city in its golden-hour glory, too.
 It’s chilly at Ocean Beach most of the year, but that’s what bonfires are for.